alan-turing-institute/rds-course/coursebook/modules/m2/2-LegalityAndEthics.md

 However, not all licences give so many freedoms.
 It's always worth checking.

-NB: GitHub's default stance for [no licence](https://choosealicense.com/no-permission) is that the work is under exclusive copyright by default.
+**NB**: GitHub's default stance for [no licence](https://choosealicense.com/no-permission) is that the work is under exclusive copyright by default.

 More information on data licences can be found in [The Turing Way](https://the-turing-way.netlify.app/reproducible-research/licensing/licensing-data.html).